odaniellucena/WebScrapingFinances/README.md

 What if we automate this task?
 The scripts provided are purely written in Python and perform the task of extracting data from the main websites.

 ---
-## StatusInvest.py
+## status_invest.py

 Retrieve the companies infos from [Status Invest](https://statusinvest.com.br/) website.

 Requirements:
 - Python 3.x.
-- Libs: Requests, BeautifulSoup, Lxml, Pandas.
+- Libs: Requests, BeautifulSoup, Lxml, Pandas, Numpy.

 Classes:
 - StocksBR: Retrieve the brazilian stocks infos.